 Full payment due at time of booking via PayPal or credit card.
 Cancellation more than 7 days before date of tour forfeits 50% of amount paid.
 Cancellation within one week of tour start date forfeits full amount paid.

 The Big Forest Hike must always be reserved in advance.

 What should we bring for hiking and horseback riding in Costa Rica?

 It’s important to come prepared, with excellent health and fitness and the proper jungle gear for any trip horseback riding or hiking in Costa Rica, especially in these wilderness areas.
-Up in the cloud forest it can get cold fast, hypothermia is not a myth, be ready for possible sudden change in temperature.
-You’ll be crossing rivers and streams, you will be looked for by many insects that will locate you by your sweat, you’ll get wet and dirty and very possibly see snakes and other wild critters.
+Up in the cloud forest it can get cold fast, and hypothermia is not a myth.
+Be ready for a sudden change in temperature.
+You’ll be crossing rivers and streams, many insects will be attracted to your sweat, you’ll get wet and dirty and very possibly see snakes and other wild critters.
 Chances of getting rained on while hiking or horseback riding in Costa Rica’s cloud forest are 50/50.
 In summary, be sure to come prepared for all of these situations.
-Bring proven hiking shoes, or in other words, shoes you have already proved to be comfortable.
+Bring proven hiking shoes, or in other words, shoes you have already used and know to be comfortable.

 Strongly recommend to bring:

 SEALED package with one set of dry clothing